“Suicide Seeds” campaign; design and print

 Deforestation in the Solomon Islands: social documentary

-Photographing and interviewing grassroots groups in the Solomon Islands about the harmful and lasting impacts of illegal logging on the economic and environmental sustainability of small communities.
+Photographing and interviewing grassroots groups in the Solomon Islands about the harmful and lasting impacts of both legal and illegal logging on the economic and environmental sustainability of small communities.
 Awareness-raising campaigns published in local 'wantok' language were helping community leaders resist the advances of logging companies.

 Instead of careful selective logging, the destruction of pristine rainforest across these islands leaves topsoil easily washed away by rain, harming adjacent coral reefs and their fragile ecosystems.
 Instead, Palm oil and Eucalyptus plantations are grown, for high yields that benefit multinationals at the expense of these vulnerable communities.